 In this article we explain why you should keep your credit card in your pocket for at least a month or two and avoid a serious case of buyer's remorse.

 For a more general look at the timing of iPhone purchases, read When is the best time to buy an iPhone?

 The simple reason why you need to keep your powder dry at the moment is that Apple is expected to release the iPhone 12 and its Pro companions in the next few weeks, so we're right on the cusp of the new arrivals.

 Usually, Apple refreshes its smartphone lineup in early or mid-September, but the chaos that COVID-19 brought to the world this year has not only affected people's health, it's also proved hugely disruptive to the supply chain for manufacturing.
 This has led to reported delays with the iPhone 12, but as so much of Apple's revenue is dependent on the smartphone sector, we fully expect the company to move heaven and earth to see the 2020 models arrive as soon as possible.

 Apple CFO Luca Maestri confirmed in July that the new iPhones wouldn't make the usual launch timing, but assured customers that the hindrance would only last for a couple of weeks, which means we're confident that the latest models will make their debut by mid-October.

-Why not just buy the current iPhone 11 or 11 Pro?
+Should I buy the iPhone 11 or 11 Pro?